Lagrange-Labs/lsc-client-cli/README.md

 - Select and enter index of the key pair from the list of available BLS key pairs (registered in step #6)

 > Note: We recommend using trusted providers like Alchemy, Quicknode, Infura if you don't run your own node.
+For the Beacon RPC endpoint, you should check if the given RPC provider supports the Beacon RPC API like `/eth/v1/beacon/genesis`.
+Quicknode supports this API.

 9. Deploy and run the Lagrange Attestation Node.